List of Softball Skills

 Hitting for Contact

-Another five-tool is hitting for contact.
-Put simply, this skill is your ability to make contact with the ball while hitting.
-As a softball player you want to strike out as little as possible, and get as many hits as you can.
-Hitting for contact is especially important for hitters who might not be as strong, as it is even more important to get base hits.
+Another vital skill is hitting for contact.
+This skill is all about your ability to make contact with the ball while hitting.
+As a softball player, you want to strike out as little as possible.
+By putting the ball in play, you force the defense to have to react appropriately.
+Hitting for contact is especially important for hitters who might not be as strong, as their game centers around getting a high volume of hits rather than a few big ones.

 Hitting for Power

-This skill is one that not everyone has, but is very coveted in softball players.
-Hitting for power is the combination of making contact with the ball, but also hitting it as far as possible.
-Usually only one or two players on a softball team will be power hitters, hitting home runs and driving in lots of runs.
-If you can improve this skill by lifting weights and working on your swing.
+Hitting for power is all about hitting the ball as far as possible.
+This skill is one that not everyone has but is very coveted by softball players.
+Usually, only one or two players on a softball team will be power hitters, hitting home runs and driving in lots of runs.
+Strength is the biggest factor of a player’s power.
+You can improve your power by lifting weights and working on your swing.

-The last of the "five tools" is also the most simple, running.
+The last of the “five tools” is also the most simple: running.
 This applies to both offense and defense, the only tool that does.
 Running especially applies to outfielders on defense, as they have to cover more ground to get to balls.
-It is especially important on offense though, with base running.
-In softball with bases sixty feet apart, being fast is a huge advantage, leading to more hits and more runs.
+It is especially important on offense when running the base.
+In softball, the bases are sixty feet apart, so being fast is a huge advantage, leading to more hits and more runs.

-Bunting is an important skill of small ball softball.
+Bunting is an important skill specifically for small ball softball.
 Instead of swinging and hitting the ball, you put your hand up on the bat and tap the ball, usually down one of the baselines.
 This is for fast runners to get base hits and also to advance baserunners.

-Slap hitting is a batting technique specific to softball where you hit the ball directly at the ground, trying to create a big bounce so you can outrun the ground ball.
-This skill takes a lot of work to perfect, but can be an important tool for any left handed batter to get on base.
+Slap hitting is a batting technique specific to softball where you hit the ball directly at the ground, trying to create a big bounce so that you can outrun the ground ball.
+This skill takes a lot of work to perfect but can be an important tool for any left-handed batter trying to get on base.